 Other areas of counselling I deal with

 I also work with issues of self-esteem, coming to terms with childhood issues including attachment and complex relational trauma, and finding meaning and purpose in life.

 From a more personal perspective, my British Asian ethnicity means that I am

 able to work with conflicts related to culture, one's sense of belonging and identity.

-I practice during the day weekdays and weekends.
-I also offer evening sessions during the week from 6pm to 9pm.
+I practice during the day weekdays via Zoom and face to face.
+I also have some evening appointments.

 If this is the first time you are thinking about getting therapy, I understand that finding the right therapist can provoke anxiety.
 I am happy to answer any queries about the way I work and the process of therapy over the phone or usually during the initial assessment session before the therapeutic work begins.